 Target Target description Target status Timeline Regulatory Enhancements - Quota Policy Review Review of the Commission's quota policies with respect to the Quota Assessment Tools Supervisory Review issued by BCFIRB.
 Determine if policies require change (e.g. 10/10/10, LIFO, New Producer Program, growth and utilization of quota, regional diversification and 80/20).
-In progress 2023-2024 Pricing Implementation - Specialty COP The Commission will continue discussions and work alongside Regularized Producers to establish a Cost of Production pricing framework, a separate allocation by Canadian Hatching Egg Producers, continued production reporting, and production controls and reporting.
+In progress 2023-2025 Pricing Implementation - Specialty COP The Commission will continue discussions and work alongside Regularized Producers to establish a Cost of Production pricing framework, a separate allocation by Canadian Hatching Egg Producers, continued production reporting, and production controls and reporting.
 In progress 2023-2025 SE Mitigation Strategy Development and Implementation The Commission will work in conjunction with Canadian Hatching Egg Producers and other stakeholders in developing a provincial SE mitigation strategy, and implementing the strategy.
 An integral component will be sourcing an insurance option on these long-life flocks.
-Strategy - Completed Implementation - In progress 2023-2024 Pricing Implementation - Producer COP rollout Implementation of the BCFIRB-approved Hatching Egg Sector COP-Based Pricing Framework.
-Completed 2023-2024 Regulatory Enhancements - Hatchery Projects Hatching Egg Reporting System - update and work with hatcheries on importing flock-by-flock data on a weekly basis to underpin other enhancements with data.
+Strategy - Completed Implementation - In progress 2023-2025 Regulatory Enhancements - Hatchery Projects Hatching Egg Reporting System - update and work with hatcheries on importing flock-by-flock data on a weekly basis to underpin other enhancements with data.
 Marketable Egg - work with BCEHA on their concerns with the definition.
-In progress 2023-2025 Long-Term Goal(s) of NEP To review the New Producer Program (see Regulatory Enhancements - Quota Policy Review) as part of the strategic plan and develop goals.
-Not yet started 2025-2026
+In progress 2023-2025 Long-Term Goals of NEP 1.
+To perform an overall review of the New Producer Program (see Regulatory Enhancements - Quota Policy Review) as part of the strategic plan, including the viability of NPP regional diversification.
+Metrics include: review, consultation and finalization of the NPP; invitation to final four individuals on the Prospective Producer List, and/or run a process to fill the Prospective Producer List.
+2. To see development and graduation of New Producer Program entrants.
+Metrics include: growth to minimum farm size; remaining as a producer for 10+ years; attendance at Producer meetings, AGM and other industry events; level of involvement with Commission or BCBHEPA (e.g., nominated or elected to a Board).
+In progress 2025-2026